Should older adults be jumping? The research says absolutely!

 A study in the European Journal of Applied Physiology found that high-intensity interval training, which often includes jumping exercises, led to significant improvements in cardiovascular fitness and endothelial function in older adults.
 These improvements were associated with a reduced risk of cardiovascular disease and better overall heart health.

-Additionally, the American Heart Association recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week for adults.
+Additionally, the World Health Organization recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week for adults.
 Incorporating jumping exercises into fitness routines can help older adults meet these guidelines efficiently, as jumping can quickly elevate heart rate to the vigorous-intensity zone.

 Balance and Coordination